How to Get an Illinois Driver’s License?

 Graduated Driver License (GDL) program

 Teenagers must complete the Graduated Driver License (GDL) program as a prerequisite for a regular license.
 New residents may use their prior state’s license up to ninety days and will be required to obtain a new Illinois license after that.
-They must surrender their out-of-state license during their application process, and likely not be required to take the driver’s test again, though it is possible.
-Non-residents are likely to fill out Temporary Visitor Driver’s License (TVDL), unless they are eligible for social security number.
+They must surrender their out-of-state license during their application process, and likely not be required to retake the driver’s test, though it is possible.
+Non-residents are likely to fill out a Temporary Visitor Driver’s License (TVDL), unless they are eligible for a Social Security number.
 Those with visual, physical, or mental health conditions will be required to complete a medical report.

 What should you expect when applying for an Illinois Driver’s License?
 You will be required to take a vision screening and a written exam.
 It is a good idea to read the Illinois Rules of the Road before you take the exams.
-Illinois Rules of the Road is available online, and it contains information about driver’s license, traffic safety, and general information about Illinois traffic laws and ordinances.
-It’s especially important to read the chapter on the driver’s license exam to find out what you would need to know about the written exam and the road test.
-The written exam takes place at your local Secretary of State Office.
+Illinois Rules of the Road is available online, and it contains information about driver’s licenses, traffic safety, and general information about Illinois traffic laws and ordinances.
+It’s essential to read the chapter on the driver’s license exam to find out what you would need to know about the written exam and the road test.
+The written exam takes place at your local Secretary of State’s Office.

 The Road Test